Most UK firms to trigger Brexit safety plans 'by Christmas'

 Discussions between the two sides have hit an impasse largely over how to maintain an open border between EU member Ireland and Northern Ireland, which is part of the United Kingdom.

-A summit of EU leaders last week failed to yield a breakthrough and another gathering in November was cancelled.
-December is now the next scheduled summit, leaving the Brexit process tight ahead of Britain's official departure date.
-Even if a deal is forged, there are doubts over British Prime Minister Theresa May' ability to secure the necessary majority in Parliament given bitter divisions on the topic.
+A summit of EU leaders last week failed to yield a breakthrough.
+December is now the next scheduled EU summit, leaving the Brexit process tight ahead of Britain's official departure date on March 29.
+Even if a divorce deal is forged, there are doubts over British Prime Minister Theresa May' ability to secure the necessary majority in Parliament, given bitter divisions on the topic.

 "Unless a Withdrawal Agreement is locked down by December, firms will press the button on their contingency plans," said Fairbairn.
 "Jobs will be lost and supply chains moved."